CopernicaMarketingSoftware/Documentation/SMTPeter/json-to-mime.md

 # JSON to MIME conversion

 Email messages use a special format: MIME.
-If you send an email message, you have to collect the subject of your mail, the text and HTML versions, the sender and recipient addresses, DKIM signatures, attachments and all other kinds of settings and combine them all into a single nested multipart MIME string.
+If you want to create email message, you will therefore have to collect the subject of your mail, the text and HTML versions, the sender and recipient addresses, DKIM signatures, attachments and all other kinds of settings and combine them all into a single nested multipart MIME string.

 ````
 From: Peter <peter@smtpeter.com>